Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 Highlander

 This company was started in the mid 1980s by a mountaineer who took over an old army surplus store, which is still owned by the same family in Scotland.
-Its current range of tents extends from small backpacking options to six-berth family tunnels, all designed to do the job without unnecessary extras at keen prices.
+Its current range of tents covers one-, two- and three-berth festival and backpacking options designed to do the job without unnecessary extras at keen prices.

 Hilleberg